enhance-dev/enhance.dev/src/views/docs/md/learn/concepts/rendering/index.md

 `
 ```

-When the output is run in the browser you can open devtools and append `<my-element></my-element>` tags to see them expand with your template contents.
+When the output HTML is run in the browser you can open devtools and append `<my-element></my-element>` tags to see them expand with your template contents.